-Shine On, an indoor-outdoor artistic light and music installation, debuted this November.
+Shine On is an indoor-outdoor artistic light and music installation.
 The nightly show includes LED lit stars that change with classical music.
 There are also musical performances on Tuesdays, hot chocolate samples and special holiday discounts.

 Getting to Hudson Yards NYC

 The 7 train extension brings the end of the 7 subway line to Hudson Yards’ doorstep And Penn Station, where Amtrak, the Long Island Railroad, and New Jersey Transit come, is within walking distance.
 If you are driving to New York, the Equinox Hotel is one of the few hotels in Manhattan that is actually easy to reach.
 It is just off the West Side Highway, and there is a driveway, and room to park a car and wait for the valet.
 I once drove to a hotel in Philly where two valets had to stop traffic while a third backed our car up down a one way street to the parking garage.
 No such shenanigans here.

 I recently drove a huge Lexus RX 450h, a luxury hybrid SUV that fit in with the cars in front of the shopping complex.
 You can valet your car here if you are visiting for the day.